nqanh/object_captioning/README.md

 ### Contact
-If you have any questions or comments, please send an email to: `anh.nguyen@iit.it`
+If you have any questions or comments, please send an email to: `a.nguyen@ic.ac.uk`